Developer’s Guide for Setuptools#

 Setuptools is maintained primarily in GitHub at this home.
 Setuptools is maintained under the Python Packaging Authority (PyPA) with several core contributors.
 All bugs for Setuptools are filed and the canonical source is maintained in GitHub.

-User support and discussions are done through the issue tracker (for specific) issues, through the distutils-sig mailing list, or on IRC (Freenode) at #pypa.
+User support and discussions are done through GitHub Discussions, or the issue tracker (for specific issues).

-Discussions about development happen on the distutils-sig mailing list or on Gitter.
+Discussions about development happen on GitHub Discussions or

 When making a pull request, please include a short summary of the changes and a reference to any issue tickets that the PR is intended to solve.
 All PRs with code changes should include tests.
 All changes should include a changelog entry.